 More Resources And Guides On Food Poisoning

-This guide has been covering all aspects of compensation claims in the aftermath of food poisoning.
+This guide has been covering all aspects of food poisoning compensation claims.
 But maybe you wish to know more information about this topic.
 That’s why we have a list of additional research links for you to check out.

-The NHS website also has a page covering food poisoning in great depth.
+- The NHS website also has a page covering severe food poisoning in great depth.